-You need to defend yourself.
+It would help if you defended yourself.
 Sometimes I can mitigate these cases down.
 Sometimes I can show the prosecutors are going too far.
 My client had no intent to pimp or pander.
-All my client was trying to do is a misdemeanor crime.
+All my client was trying to do was a misdemeanor crime.

 Pick up the phone now.
 Make the call.
 Get somebody on your team who's been doing it for nearly 30 years and who has the experience to put you in the best possible position.

 Hedding Law Firm is based in Los Angeles County, and we offer a free case consultation.